augulasata/ECE570-STORM/README.md

 pip install sentence-transformers
 ```

-## Step 3: Set Your API Keys
+## Step 3: Set API Keys

-Use shell environment variables:
+You can set them in your shell using:

 ```bash
 export OPENAI_API_KEY="your-openai-key"